djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/White-throated Sparrow.md

 ---------------------------------------------------------------
 ## Notes
-From far away, assumed they were a house sparrow or song sparrow, not until zoomed in that I saw had yellow brows.
-I wonder how many we mistake for more common sparrows.
+From far away, assumed they were a [[House Sparrow]] or [[Song Sparrow]], not until zoomed in that I saw had yellow brows.
+I wonder how many we had mistaken for more common sparrows.
+Very distinct call that is heard all around during Spring.

 ---------------------------------------------------------------
 ## Sightings